SoftUni-Internal/interactive-content/EN/07-Design-Patterns-and-Best-Practices/01-Design-Patterns-Definition.md

 Let us look at some of the most common design patterns from this category:

-- **Constructor**: this design pattern is class-based and is one of the most commonly used.
+- **Constructor**: this design pattern is class-based and is one of the most commonly used

 It is a basic language construct and it is often used when creating objects of any kind.